Diego22rct/Diego22rct/README.md

 - 😁 I'm studying software engineering @UPC
 - 👀 I'm interested in Cyber Security and Programing.
 - 💤 I like to sleep all day.
+- 😵‍💫 I'm an anime taster by default.
 - 🌱 I'm currently learning how to live IRL.

 ## Contribution on GitHub